WPA3 Security: Why Your Enterprise Business Needs It?

 What Is WPA3?

-WPA3, the full name of which is Wi-Fi Protected Access 3, is the Wi-Fi security protocol created by the Wi-Fi Alliance.
-As of today, the Wi-Fi Alliance has announced four standards.
-Since the original IEEE 802.11 standard was ratified in 1999, the security protocol was then followed up by WPA and WPA2.
+WPA3, known as Wi-Fi Protected Access 3, was released by the Wi-Fi Alliance in 2018 to address the shortcomings of WPA2 and improve WPA.
+As of today, the Wi-Fi Alliance has published four standards.
+Since the original IEEE 802.11 standard was approved in 1999, this security protocol was subsequently followed by WPA and WPA2.

 What Does WPA3 Offer Enterprise Business?